vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 A file placed in `~/.vim/ftplugin/mail.vim` will be detected and run whenever a new buffer’s filetype is set to `mail`.
-The hooks that do this are set up by the long `filetype.vim` file in your `$VIMRUNTIME` Vim runtime when activated by `filetype plugin on`.
+The hooks that do this are set up by the long `filetype.vim` file in your `$VIMRUNTIME` when activated by `filetype plugin on`.
 They do a lot of work to detect the type of any given file, and to run the appropriate filetype plugins, so there’s no need for the `autocmd` hooks here; we already have hooks loaded, and a place to put the definition, so we can just put this single line in there:

     setlocal spell